lolouthefox/balacraft/README.md

 # ⛏️ Balacraft
 A Balatro mod that adds Minecraft related content to your game!

+## Installation
+Go to the releases section on the right.
+Select latest release.
+Please note that you need Steamodded and Lovely (LÖVE injector).
+Latest version always prefered.
+If you find any bug, don't hesitate to open an issue!

 ## Developpement
 ### Requirements
 - Be on windows